AdaCompNUS/context-pomdp/README.md

 #
 # Context-POMDP: a planner for autonomous driving in the SUMMIT simulator

-Simulation and driving in SUMMIT (click to see video):
+Simulation and driving with Context-POMDP in SUMMIT (click to see video):

 [![Watch the driving video](https://img.youtube.com/vi/bQjcd-NBdIg/0.jpg)](https://youtu.be/wrR1VQUTUEE "Watch the driving video")